 Donald Duck is also very tenacious.
 He can be very lazy at times and is known to take over the hammock.
 But once he has committed to accomplishing something, he hones on it 100 percent, even resorting to extreme measures to reach his goal.

 He is a bit out of shape rather lazy, and he doesn’t like to exercise.
 But despite this Donald Duck proves that he is physically strong in the short film Sea Scouts.
-In this film, he is travelling in a small boat with his nephews when it is attacked by a shark.
-Donald makes several brave attempts to defeat the shark, each of which prove ineffective until he gets in a single well-place punch.
+In this film, he is traveling in a small boat with his nephews when it is attacked by a shark.
+Donald makes several brave attempts to defeat the shark, each of which proves ineffective until he gets in a single well-placed punch.

 He has served as a commando in the film Commando Duck and was also frequently away serving in the U.S. Navy in the television series DuckTales.